Skip to content

 As a volunteer, it's your responsibility to be vigilant and report any behavior or activity that doesn't appear appropriate based on your personal experience or warning signs identified in this presentation.

-• Codes of conduct are in effect and enforced for athletes, coaches, volunteers and parents/spectators.
+A code of conduct is in effect and enforced for athletes, coaches, volunteers and parents/spectators.
 All Special Olympics programs are required to have a code of conduct for athletes and coaches.
-The codes list the minimum standards set by Special Olympics.
+The code lists the minimum standards set by Special Olympics.

 Each program is responsible for establishing guidelines for sanctions related to breach of these codes of conduct.
 Included in the codes of conduct are references to the prohibition of volunteers or staff in authority positions dating athletes.